Teotihuacan: Zenith

 The nature of political and cultural interactions between Teotihuacan and the centers of the Maya region (as well as elsewhere in Mesoamerica) has been a long-standing and significant area for debate.
 Substantial exchange and interaction occurred over the centuries from the Terminal Preclassic to the Mid-Classic period.
 "Teotihuacan-inspired ideologies" and motifs persisted at Maya centers into the Late Classic, long after Teotihuacan itself had declined.
 However, scholars debate the extent and degree of Teotihuacan influence.
 Some believe that it had direct and militaristic dominance while others view the adoption of "foreign" traits as part of a selective, conscious, and bi-directional cultural diffusion.
+Cowgill suggested that Teotihuacan’s influence in other regions may have depended less on direct territorial control than on prestige, religious symbolism, and the strategic use of imagery associated with sacred war.
 New discoveries have suggested that Teotihuacan was not much different in its interactions with other centers from the later empires, such as the Toltec and Aztec.
 It is believed that Teotihuacan had a major influence on the Preclassic and Classic Maya.